 Our Heritage Debates aim to be at the forefront of discussions about issues and insights in the heritage sector.
 Each debate centres on an issue or goal for the heritage sector, and seeks to spotlight diverse voices on each topic.
 We hold our Heritage Debate annually in November.

-Attendees find the Debates both exhilarating and engaging, generating new ideas, cross-sector relationship building and key points for underscoring new research and policy.
+Attendees find the Debates both exhilarating and engaging, generating new ideas, cross-sector relationships, and key points for underscoring new research and policy.

 After each debate, the Alliance conducts follow-up projects to explore further issues raised.